jordandanhKSU/TournamentBotKSU/README.md

 # Left to be Developed

-  -Finish implementation of Docker support
+  - Finish implementation of Docker support
-  -Add support for other games.
-(Riot Games’ other titles: Valorant or Teamfight Tactics) -Proper command to export data from the database to Google Sheets
+  - Add support for other games.
+(Riot Games’ other titles: Valorant or Teamfight Tactics)
+  - Proper command to export data from the database to Google Sheets

 # Potential Issues
   The matchmaking algorithm has issues balancing with the primary role preferences in mind.
 The algorithm has trouble prioritizing player role preferences and decides to be optimized for their secondary or tertiary roles.